 - Ensuring there are adequate exits and eliminating any barriers on the way

 - Double-checking whether or not other alarms work correctly

 - Contacting the nearby fire station, if necessary

 - Using portable fire extinguishers or hoses to extinguish fires when necessary

 - Reminding occupants to evacuate in case of hazardous conditions

 - Patrolling every hour for the period the fire protection equipment is down.

-During fire watch training, fire watchers are trained to recognize the hazards that may be present on a fire site and the nature of the tasks being performed.
+During Fire vigilance training, Fire watchers are trained to recognize the hazards that may be present on a fire site and the nature of the tasks being performed.
 Accordingly, they receive fire system certification.
 As part of their duties, they should also be able to prevent dangerous conditions from arising.
-Further, they should also be able to properly complete fire watch logs because fire codes generally need meticulous details of all fire watch activities.
+Further, they should also be able to properly complete fire watch logs because fire codes generally need meticulous details of all fire related activities.

 If these guidelines are not followed, the local authority can inflict fines or order the building to be evacuated until the situation is resolved.

-Building owners may find it difficult to conduct a fire watch when ordered to do so.
-By preparing beforehand, conducting a fire watch can be made simple and painless, ensuring that life safety standards are consistently high throughout the property.
+Building owners may find it difficult to conduct a fire lookout when ordered to do so.
+By preparing beforehand, conducting a Fire watch can be made simple and painless, ensuring that life safety standards are consistently high throughout the property.